Table of Contents

 - Severe lung disease;

-- Likelihood of the response, based on prior experience of similar patient;
+- Likelihood of the response, based on prior experience of a similar patient;

 - Age of the patient with a better response anticipated in young patients;